 Before, I would experience at least one bad breakout every week.
 Just as it would start clearing up, I’d be hit with another wave of pimples.
 The older I got, the more these tended to be large and painful.

 Now, I get an occasional pimple.
 They’re always small and never painful anymore.
-In the past 7 months, I’ve had what I’d consider a “breakout” maybe twice.
+In the past 7 months since trying iodine for acne, I’ve had what I’d consider a “breakout” maybe twice.
 And even that was very mild in comparison to what I used to experience.

 Makeup takes me about two minutes now because there’s nothing to worry about covering up.
 I’ve even been known to leave the house without makeup lately (NEVER would have happened before — and yes, those all-caps were necessary!!).